surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.23.0 - April 8th, 2024 =
+- New: Live/Test mode admin bar toggle on checkout pages.
+- Change: When no store logo is updated, no longer show the site title on instant checkout and customer dashboard.
+- Fix: Issue with tax input id not selecting correct tax type if only one tax type is added and country is not selected in the address.
+- Fix: PHP notice when using shortcode registrations with incorrect attributes.

 = 2.22.1 - April 4th, 2024 =
 - Improvement: Global setting for exclusive/inclusive tax.
 - Fix: Issue where subscription updated hooks were failing when caught via webhook.